raspberrypilearning/octapi-brute-force-enigma/en/step_8.md

 + Disconnect the OctaPi client from the internet and connect it to your dedicated OctaPi router again.

-+ Type the following command into a terminal window to edit the `wpa_supplicant.conf` file:
++ Type the following command into a terminal window to open the `wpa_supplicant.conf` file:

 ```bash
 sudo nano /etc/wpa_supplicant/wpa_supplicant.conf
 ```

-+ To avoid the client connecting to the wrong network, remove any entries in `wpa_supplicant` that are for WiFi networks other than OctaPi.
++ To avoid the client connecting to the wrong network, remove any entries in `wpa_supplicant.conf` that are for WiFi networks other than OctaPi.

 + Press `Ctrl` + `o` to save, and `Ctrl` + `x` to exit the text editor.